untamed wilderness and dark history

 We'll stop en route to visit some truly stunning natural sights such as the Tomporuk Pass and the Zayachya Petlya.

-We'll devote two days to Oymyakon, the coldest inhabited place on Earth.
+We'll devote the entire following day to Oymyakon, the coldest inhabited place on Earth.

 Average winter temperatures here regularly reach –55°C with a record of –67.7°C (−89.9 °F) registered in 1933.